Imperial Treasury Vienna Tickets and Information

 About Imperial Treasury Vienna

-The collection is managed by the Kunsthistorisches Museum, which is one of the city's major museums, and the treasury displays centuries-old regalia, religious relics, and unique items that represent the vast wealth, culture, and power of the Habsburgs.
+The collection is managed by the Kunsthistorisches Museum, one of the city's major museums, and the treasury displays centuries-old regalia, religious relics, and unique items that represent the vast wealth, culture, and power of the Habsburgs.

 What You Can See On Display